Henvezz95/GANime/README.md

 Then run the script `train_generator.py`.
 All the hyperparameters have already been tested and tuned.
 Every 10 epochs a generator model is saved inside the folder `checkpoint models`.
 At the end of the training the generator will be saved to the indicated location (by default `./trained_geenrator.h5`).

+Training is slow and it usually takes half a day.
+The default number of epochs is 300.

 # How to Test the generator
 Run `test_generator.py`.
 It will display a matrix of examples with m rows and n columns.

 # Possible improvements
+* In the actual implementation the architectures for generator and discriminator are rebuilt every time the noise standard deviation changes.
+This slows down the training.
+A different implementation could be to override the Gaussian Noise Layer from keras and make stddev a tensorflow variable instead of a float value.
+* Use a more complex architecture for the generator and discriminator.
+Deeper networks can produce more complex details.
+Adding skip connections can help coherency at different scales.
+* Find a different trade off between the discriminator's input noise and label noise